A New Old Play: Filming

 Principal photography began in August 2019 in Leshan, Sichuan, China, the hometown of Qiu Jiongjiong.
 Filming lasted a total of 83 days over a three-month period.
 Robbin Feng served as the cinematographer, using an Arri Alexa for the shoot, a camera model that Qiu described as "better than anything [he had] worked with before".
 In terms of cinematography, horizontal shifts and lateral camera movements were primarily employed to present the composition as an "unveiling scroll of Chinese painting".
 The composition was mainly planimetric, with the camera positioned at a 90-degree angle to the actors and utilising perpendicular tracking shots.
-Qiu aimed to convey a sense of epic scale by emphasising the shallow depth of field in the set design, and compared the composition to the triptychs and frescoes of Giotto di Bondone.
+Qiu aimed to convey a sense of epic scale by accentuating the shallow depth of field in the set design, and compared the composition to the triptychs and frescoes of Giotto di Bondone.
 The production team planned the shooting schedule in advance, allowing set pieces to be disassembled and reassembled between scenes.
 The costumes used in the film were all from Qiu Jiongjiong's father's former opera troupe.

 The entire cast stayed in Leshan for a month after filming to record their dialogues, as no sounds were recorded on location during filming.
 Qiu cited several reasons for this decision, including to avoid the high costs of on-site recording, the background noises at the factory, and the fact that most of the actors were non-locals who could not speak in standard Leshan dialects, therefore he decided to record dialogue after the filming wrapped.
 He also noted that it could enable the dialects to be delivered more precisely, allowing actors to adjust their emotions for a better performance, while crowd scenes and scenes without visible lip movements also permit changes to the dialogue.
 He chose to feature the film's dialogues in Sichuanese, his native language, which he described as "vivid and humorous" and having a "strong nostalgia" stemming from the dialect's evolution over hundreds of years since the diaspora from other provinces during the Ming Dynasty.
 This film is the second to be made primarily in Sichuanese since Conscription (1962).
 Dubbing was supervised by sound designer Wang Ran, who also created all the sound effects for the film.